nan-af/nan-af.github.io/CV.md

 I served as Vice President of the SAW (Scientists At Work) society at my school for the academic year 2016 - 2017.

+### Cadet at Buraq Space Camp
+December 2014

+I was among the 40 top students of ages 14-16, who were selected from all over Pakistan to attend the Buraq Space Camp 2014.

 ---

 ## Talks / Lectures